wanglaibao/functional-thinking-injava/README.md

 * functional Programming is more modular

+* Functional Programming Is a Return to Simplicity

 ###  2: Root Source of Functional Programming and Some Functional Programming Language

 * Category Theory has been a fruitful source of ideas for functional programming.